 FUT is a cutting edge technology which involves harvesting the hair follicles and then working microscopically to create hundreds of tiny, natural-looking grafts ready to be implanted.

 In both FUE and FUT the scarring to the donor area is kept to a minimum, allowing hair to grow through the scar tissue and ensuring there will be no hair loss in this area..

 Both methods require an excellent technique and many years of experience in order to guarantee the results will look natural and minimise scarring to the donor area.
-Here at the Dr Ismail’s Hair Repair Clinic our hair replacement specialists are experts with many years’ experience in using these techniques.
+At Hair Repair Clinic our hair replacement specialists are experts with many years of experience in using these techniques.

-FUT along with FUE allow our hair replacement experts to provide you with unbelievably realistic results.
+FUT along with FUE allow our hair replacement experts to provide you with real results.